temportalflux/integro-tabletop/Backlog.md

 - Max Level Per Spell (optional); max level any spell in this container can be (e.g. spell gems have a cap on the tier of spell)
 - Max Total Level (optional): max value of the sum of all spell levels in this container (e.g. ring of spell storing has a general cap on all stored spells)
 - Entries (list of spells)
+- Some spell containers can only be transcribed from, never prepare or cast from

+## Inventory
+- non-stub search functionality

+## Performance
+- When a character is loaded, it shouldnt require any extra data from modules, it should be able to be fully self contained
+	- known problem areas: features which grant innate spellcasting
+- load spells and items in the background after the character is loaded
+- dont load feature groups (class, race, background, lineage, etc) unless the character needs access to editor.
+Once a character is created, the user doesn't usually need access to any of the other components that arent inlined into their character data.

 ## Description
 - Gender/Pronouns